Learning Outcomes

 SQE1 Syllabus

-For SQE1, you are required to understand the procedural steps and requirements for responding to a claim in civil litigation.
-In your revision, focus on:
+For SQE1, you are required to understand the procedural steps and requirements for responding to a claim in civil litigation, with a focus on the following syllabus points:

 Test Your Knowledge